andrepacofonseca/worldwise/README.md

+# Worldwise

+Web app to map the cities visited by the user.

+(No user creation currently available, only default user)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.